lethain/staff-eng/src/markdown/stories/aaron-suggs.md

 Here are some important factors for me when switching between manager and IC roles:
 * What skills does the team need most acutely: management to coordinate the actions of a group; or an IC to accelerate the execution?
 * Will I have sufficient support and feedback to learn and succeed?
-* Am I the only one on the team who could do this; or could other's do it well?
+* Am I the only one on the team who could do this; or could others do it well?

 **_Can you remember any piece of advice on reaching Staff that was particularly helpful for you?_**